dotnet/roslyn/docs/features/nullable-metadata.md

 if the assembly does not contain `InternalsVisibleToAttribute` attributes).

 The compiler behavior is configured from a command-line flag.
-For now a feature flag is used: `-feature:nullablePublicOnly`.
+For now a feature flag is used: `-features:nullablePublicOnly`.

 If private member attributes are dropped, the compiler will emit a `[module: NullablePublicOnly]` attribute.
 The presence or absence of the `NullablePublicOnlyAttribute` can be used by tools to interpret